corda/corda-docs-portal/content/en/tools/digital-currencies/redeeming/completing-redemptions.md

 	  alt="Redemptions Page"
    >}}

-   The **Redemption Requests** panel lists any redemption requests for tokens to the currently-logged-in issuer.
+   The **Redemption Requests** panel lists any redemption requests for tokens for the current participant.

 2. In the **Redemption Requests** pane, click on any request which has been approved by both the issuer and the custodian (that is, the values of **Issuer Status** and **Custodian Status** are both **Approved**).